15 Best Authors Like Stephen King for Fans of Horror and Fantasy

 6. Edgar Cantero

-Another author you may want to check out is Edgar Cantero, a Spanish author known for his horror work blended with a bit of classic noir.
-Typically, his characters must overcome an evil foe, sometimes from their past, to save the community.
-For example, This Body’s Not Big Enough for Both of Us incorporates supernatural creatures, small-town settings, and younger characters to set the stage beautifully.
-This specific story bears many similarities to King’s It, making it a great introduction to Cantero for fans of King’s works.
+In This Body’s Not Big Enough for Both of Us, supernatural creatures, small-town settings, and young characters try to live together in harmony, but there’s a twist.
+This story bears many similarities to King’s It, making it a great introduction to Cantero for fans of King’s works.

 7. Mira Grant